-You’re ready to quit your job, except for one thing: you have no idea what to say to your boss.
+It’s time to move on from your job, and you’re ready to quit, but how should you tell your boss?
+What do you do when you have no idea what to say to your employer?
 It’s just as important to be professional when you’re giving notice as it is when you’re trying to get hired.
-Leave the right way, and you'll build your network for future job searches.
-Leave the wrong way, and watch that bridge burn behind you.
+If at all possible, you'll want to leave on good terms.

 It can be challenging to take a calm and reasoned approach to resigning if you’ve been mistreated or underappreciated.
-However, words spoken or written in haste could come back to haunt you, since you never know whether a former colleague or supervisor might be asked about your work or character.
+However, words spoken or written in haste could come back to haunt you since you never know what a former colleague or supervisor might tell a potential employer about your work or character.

-Some organizations will conduct formal background checks that will go back further than your current or last job so even if you have already secured a new position, it is not wise to alienate a former employer.
+Some organizations will conduct formal background checks that will go back further than your current or last job, so even if you have already secured a new position, it is not wise to alienate a former employer.

 What to Say When You Quit Your Job